 What are "Request Pick Up," "Scan & Deliver," and "Request to copy or visit" in HOLLIS?

-These are all options for obtaining a copy (whether physical or digital) of the item.
-The “Access Options” page of the HOLLIS User Guide explains each option.
+These are the options for accessing a physical item in Harvard Library’s collections.
+For full details, visit the “Access Options” page of the HOLLIS User Guide.

 Have another HOLLIS question?
 Our HOLLIS User Guide provides an overview of HOLLIS's features and functions.